jmdembe/word-counting/README.md

 Hello!

+This is an assignment for the Front End Engineering course at The Iron Yard.
-This repo contains code which takes a string and counts how frequently each word occurs in the string.
+Purpose: Take a string and count how frequently a word occurs in said string.